 The short answer is yes.
 However, the amount you need to start trading depends on the broker you want to use and the investment strategy you plan to follow.
 Strictly speaking, you trade with €100 / £100 if your broker allows it.
 Still, any amount of capital will never be properly used if your strategy is not carefully thought through.

 📊 What is day trading?

 Day trading is the buying and selling instruments within the trading day, with the intent to close all one’s positions before the market closes for the day.
-As such, day trading is involves high technical acumen and demands high degree risk-willingness, analytical skills, and objectivity.
+As such, day trading involves high technical acumen and demands a high degree of risk-willingness, analytical skills, and objectivity.

 ❓ What is the difference between trading and investing?